MacKin History, Family Crest & Coats of Arms

 The surname MacKin was first found in Monmouthshire (Welsh: Sir Fynwy), at Machen, a parish, in the union of Newport, partly in the hundred of Wentlloog, South Wales.

-Important Dates for the MacKin family
+Early History of the MacKin family

 This web page shows only a small excerpt of our MacKin research.
 Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early MacKin History in all our PDF Extended History products and printed products wherever possible.